wmheid/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_04_ConfigureExternalCollaborationSettings.md

 1. Sign in to the [https://portal.azure.com](https://portal.azure.com) as a tenant administrator.
 2. Select **Azure Active Directory**.
 3. Select **External Identities > External collaboration settings**.

+Note that the option to "Email one-time passcode" has been moved to All Identity Providers."

-4. Select the **Email one-time passcode** notification link you see near the top of the screen.
+5. Select the **Email one-time passcode** notification link you see near the top of the screen.

     **Note** - A one-time passcode is a very secure way to invite a user to join your organization.